digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ### STEP 06: Configure Systemd Service For SonarQube

-Now, Create a startup script for SonarQube service that start at system boots
+Now, Create a startup script for the SonarQube service that starts at system boots.

 Create a systemd service file for SonarQube to be run at system startup.